Introduction

 You can also play Spaceships in a singleplayer mode where you can immediately join a local game (where nobody else can join) to test things out.
 Playing Spaceships only makes sense with other people, it won't be fun at all doing it by yourself (this might change in the future if I create bot players).

-Playing a game
+Playing the game

 Controls